Arizona Rangers: The Modern Arizona Rangers

 In 1957 a nonprofit organization called the Arizona Rangers was organized, founded with the assistance of four former members of the agency.
-The modern Arizona Rangers were officially recognized by the state of Arizona in 2002, when Arizona Governor Jane Hull signed Legislative Act 41-4201.
+The modern Arizona Rangers were officially recognized by the state of Arizona in 2002, when Arizona Governor Jane Hull signed Legislative Act 41–4201.
 The purpose of this act was "to recognize the Arizona Rangers, who formed in 1901, disbanded in 1909 and reestablished in 1957 by original Arizona Rangers."
 The recognition by the State of Arizona gives no law enforcement authority to the organization.
 Members of the organization receive 24 hours of initial training and then ongoing monthly training.
 Rangers are required to qualify to Arizona Peace Officers Standard of Training (AZPOST) with their firearms, batons, Tasers, handcuffs, and OC spray.

 The present-day Arizona Rangers are an unpaid, all-volunteer, law enforcement support and assistance civilian nonprofit organization in the state of Arizona.
 They fulfill a three-point mission: 1.
 Law Enforcement support, by working co-operatively at the request of and under the direction, control, and supervision of established law enforcement officials and officers; 2.
 Government and non-profit security services; and 3.
 Youth support and community services.
 All aspects of their mission preserve the tradition, honor, and history of the original Arizona Rangers.

-The Rangers operate throughout the State of Arizona, but use about 22 Companies that operated semi-independently as local geography and community needs dictate while operating within the operating guidelines of a statewide organization.
+The Rangers operate throughout the State of Arizona, but use about 22 Companies that operate semi-independently as local geography and community needs dictate while operating within the guidelines of a statewide organization.
 Each Company has a Captain who is a member of the Board of Governors and operationally reports to an Area Commander.
 So while there is only one Arizona Rangers organization, the Company Captains have latitude to make adjustments as to how their Company fulfills the mission in their local area.

 When an applicant applies to become a Ranger, a full background investigation and a physical fitness test are performed to ensure qualified candidates are selected.
 When an applicant is accepted, they are placed on probation until they complete all requirements, which includes the Arizona Ranger Training Academy, a minimum of 24 hours of supervised duty with a field training officer, a minimum of 90 days on probation status, and meet any other requirements placed upon them by the company.